 The new support system-placenta is fully functional.

-Between 9th and 12th week of gestation reflexes begins to emerge.
+Between the 9th and 12th week of gestation, reflexes begin to emerge.

 The fetus continues to grow both in length and weight.

 The end of the third month means the end of the first trimester and it is the second trimester that you can hear the heartbeat of your baby.
 Internal organs assumed nearly exact positions by 3rd lunar month.

 Internal organs assumed nearly exact positions by 3rd lunar month.

 In 28th week brain is developed to a great extent and now it resembles to the mind of a sleeping newborn baby.